prettydiff/prettydiff/readme.md

 * To see a list of available Pretty Diff options execute `node js/services options`
 * The option list supports filtering against the documentation headings and values: `node js/services options mode:diff api:node`
 * For detailed documentation about a specific option execute the option command with the named option: `node js/services options readmethod`
+* To see execution details of a specific command specify the *verbose* flag: `node js/services options readmethod --verbose`